Coding Assistance in Visual Basic .NET

 Three Code Completion features are available in Visual Basic:

-JetBrains Rider suggests namespaces, types, methods, fields, properties, etc. Enum members are also included into basic completion list.
+Basic Completion suggests namespaces, types, methods, fields, properties, and so on.
+Enum members are also included into basic completion list.
 If you use anonymous types, JetBrains Rider takes their properties into account and displays them in completion list along with other available items.

 JetBrains Rider provides a set of context actions that target Visual Basic .NET code.
 You can find the full list of these actions in the Editor | Context actions | Visual Basic .NET page of JetBrains Rider Settings.
 If necessary, you can also disable some of the actions using this page.